1 Mètre 96 En Pied

 Delving Deeper: The Mathematics Behind the Conversion

 The conversion factor itself isn't arbitrarily chosen; it's derived from the historical definitions of the meter and the foot.
-The original definition of the meter was a fraction of the Earth's meridian, while the foot had various historical definitions.
+On top of that, the original definition of the meter was a fraction of the Earth's meridian, while the foot had various historical definitions.
 Today, the meter is defined in terms of the speed of light, providing a highly precise and unchanging standard.
 The conversion factor, therefore, represents the ratio between these two independently defined units.

 Practical Applications of Metric-Imperial Conversions